-In a subsequent experiment, qPCR allowed to quantify pathogen loads.
-When the two species mixtures were inoculated separately, D. dianthicola and D. solani reached the mean values \pm SE of 2 x 1011 \pm 1 x 104 cells and 3 x 109 \pm 1 x 102 cells per gram of symptomatic stem tissues, respectively.
-In eight co-infected symptomatic plants, quantifications of the pathogen abundance revealed an excess of D. dianthicola with a CI median value of 10-5 (Figure 3c).
-The eight CI values differed from one (Kruskal-Wallis test, k=9.5; DF=1; p= 2 x 10-3), meaning that D. dianthicola outcompeted D. solani in blackleg tissues.
-Altogether, these data revealed a fitness advantage of D. dianthicola in terms of multiplication within lesions in the aerial parts of the host.
+To evaluate which pathogen had emerged at the beginning of the infection process, hence to identify the most probable causative agent of the observed symptoms, we used qPCR to quantify pathogen loads.
+When the two species mixtures were inoculated separately, D. dianthicola and D. solani reached the mean values \pm SE of 2 x $10^{11} \pm 1 \times 10^4$ cells and 3 x $10^9 \pm 1 \times 10^2$ cells per gram of symptomatic stem tissues, respectively.
+In eight co-infected symptomatic plants, quantifications of the pathogen abundance revealed an excess of D. dianthicola with a CI median value of 10^{-5} (Figure 3c).
+The eight CI values differed from one (Kruskal-Wallis test, k=9.5; DF=1; p= 2 x 10^{-3}), meaning that D. dianthicola outcompeted D. solani in blackleg tissues.
+Altogether, these data revealed a fitness advantage of D. dianthicola in terms of multiplication within lesions in the aerial parts of the host in either the absence or presence of the D. solani invader.